markwragg/markwragg.github.io/_posts/2017-02-23-tilfmol1-the-powershell-pipeline.md

 The point is, when writing scripts/functions it's important (for this reason as well as others) to only return one kind of result.

----
-This concludes part one.
+---This concludes part one.
 [In part two I cover some things I learnt about the PowerShell help system](http://wragg.io/tilfmol-2-powershell-help/) `get-help`.